finos/cla-bot/README.md

 ### contributors option

-There are various ways in which you can specify the list of contibutors:
+There are various ways in which you can specify the list of contributors:

-1. You can embed the contributors directly into the `.clabot` file as an array of GitHub usernames:
+You can embed the contributors directly into the `.clabot` file as an array of GitHub usernames:

 ~~~json
 {